 Our teeth are well designed for withstanding the normal stresses of biting and chewing, but when you have TMJ, the stresses are anything but normal.
 There are three ways that TMJ can modify your bite forces, resulting in excessive tooth damage.

-More Constant Bite Forces: Your teeth are supposed to get breaks between chewing.
+More Constant Bite Forces: Your teeth should get breaks between chewing.
 Although our ancestors may have spent 90% of their waking hours chewing food with poor nutritional value, it’s been millions of years since we did that.
-Most of us spend most of our day with our teeth not being subjected to significant forces.
+Most of us spend most of our day with our teeth not subjected to significant forces.
 But people with TMJ may experience constant stress on teeth as the jaws are working to find a comfortable position.
 This constant straining can lead to excessive wear and fracture risk.

 Excessive Bite Force: In addition to TMJ, many people suffer from bruxism, clenching and grinding of teeth.
 During episodes of bruxism, people may trigger forces that are significantly greater than the normal biting and chewing forces they use every day.